Bomb cyclone to bring major winter storm to the Southeast. Northeast could see a glancing blow or a lot of snow

 By CNN Meteorologist Briana Waxman

-(CNN) — A rapidly strengthening storm is expected to develop off the Southeast coast this weekend amid a deadly cold outbreak, bringing a high likelihood of snow and strong winds to parts of the Carolinas and southern Virginia – just days after a historic winter storm blasted large parts of the East Coast.
+(CNN) — A rapidly strengthening storm is expected to develop off the Southeast coast this weekend amid a deadly cold outbreak, bringing a high likelihood of snow and strong winds to parts of the Southeast and southern Virginia.
+Farther north, the storm’s path is a close shave for the Northeast, but southeast New England is in the bull’s-eye of the region’s biggest threats right now.

-Farther north along the Interstate-95 corridor, the forecast is less certain, with small shifts in the storm’s track potentially bringing a blockbuster blizzard or a breezy day with some light snow in major Northeast cities.
+More than 20 million people are under winter storm watches from eastern Georgia into the Carolinas and southern Virginia, including Charlotte and Raleigh-Durham, North Carolina, and Norfolk, Virginia.
+Locations along the coast in these areas could see blizzard conditions and significant coastal flooding.

-Forecast confidence is highest across parts of the Southeast, including the Carolinas and southern Virginia, where accumulating snow and strong winds will likely begin Saturday.
+Forecast confidence is highest across parts of the Southeast, including eastern Georgia, the Carolinas and southern Virginia, where accumulating snow and strong winds will likely begin Friday night into Saturday.

-The highest snow totals are expected closer to the coast in North Carolina and Virginia, where cities like Raleigh, North Carolina, and Roanoke, Virginia, could receive between 6 and 12 inches of snow.
-Lighter totals are expected inland, and some models show flakes flying as far west as Atlanta, Knoxville and Roanoke.
+Blizzard conditions could could occur in coastal parts of southeast Virginia and northeast North Carolina as winds gust up to 60 mph.
+Snow and strong winds must combine to bring visibility dangerously low for several hours for a storm to officially be a blizzard.

-Strong winds could further worsen conditions, leading to blowing snow and the potential for scattered power outages if heavier snow bands develop.
-Snow is expected to continue into Sunday as the storm intensifies offshore.
+The highest snow totals are expected closer to the coast in North Carolina and Virginia, where cities like Raleigh, North Carolina, and Norfolk, Virginia, could receive between 6 and 12 inches of snow.
+Lighter totals are expected inland, and some flakes could fly as far west as Atlanta, Knoxville, Tennessee, and Roanoke, Virginia.

-Mid-Atlantic and Northeast: close shave between a blizzard and a blustery day
+Even outside of official blizzard conditions, strong winds could further worsen conditions, leading to blowing snow and the potential for scattered power outages if heavier snow bands develop.
+Snow is expected to continue into Sunday morning, but will taper off from west to east during the day.

 Farther north into the mid-Atlantic and Northeast, forecast confidence drops sharply, with the storm’s eventual track playing a critical role in determining impacts.

-As of early Thursday, areas closer to the coast and farther north into New England appear to have the best chance of seeing accumulating snow.
-Even so, a shift of just 100 to 200 miles could dramatically change outcomes, particularly for cities along the Interstate-95 corridor.
+As of early Thursday, areas closer to the coast and farther north into New England appear to have the best chance of seeing some accumulating snow, but how much is still unclear.
+A shift of just 100 to 200 miles from the current forecast could dramatically change outcomes, particularly for cities along the Interstate-95 corridor.

-A track that hugs the coast could bring a significant snowstorm with damaging winds and dangerous cold.
-A slightly farther offshore track would likely result in a glancing blow, delivering light snow or mainly windy conditions for cities such as Washington, DC, Philadelphia and New York City.
+A track that hugs the coast could bring a significant snowstorm with damaging winds, but that worst-case scenario seems unlikely to play out at this time.
+A slightly farther offshore track would result in a glancing blow, delivering light snow or mainly windy conditions for cities such as Washington, DC, Philadelphia and New York City.

 Boston has a better chance of seeing snow given its position farther east, closer to the storm’s likely path.